Mmoniot1/micro-optimizations/readme.txt

 Here is a summary of the history of each file in order of creation, and their run-times:
 0. converter.c "atoi"   (.108855s)
 The example code distributed with the project.
-According to the assembly, even with -O3, the program calls out to libc instead of inlining the function.
+According to the assembly, even with -O3, the program calls out to libc instead of inlining the prodecure.
 This is probably why it's an order of magnitude slower than anything I tried.

 1. inline_converter.c   (.006843s)
-My first attempt was to simply inline the atoi function manually, and assume there would be no malformed input to handle.
+My first attempt was to simply inline the atoi prodecure manually, and assume there would be no malformed input to handle.
 I also decided to only use raw pointers instead of an index variable, to cut out some unnecessary adds in the assembly.

 2. cheating_converter.c (.004824s)
 I noticed that all input numbers are within the range 3-5 characters long, which makes sense.
 If these are real stock quotes, we can safely assume they will all be within a certain order of magnitude of each other.
 This may be a bad assumption, but it works very well for the given example quotes.